-A second time violation at any time during the student's high school career will result in dismissal from sports for one sport season (including playoffs).
+A second violation at any time during the student's high school career will result in dismissal from sports for one sport season (including playoffs).
 If the violation occurs mid-season, the suspension will carry over to the next season.
 The length of the suspension will be determined by the percentage of the first season that was missed and applying the remaining percentage to the next season.
 The offending participant will be required to complete a substance use education project as assigned by the Athletic Director before becoming eligible for contests.

-A third time violation at any time during the student's high school career will result in suspension from all athletic participation for one calendar year (365 days).
+A third violation at any time during the student's high school career will result in suspension from all athletic participation for one calendar year (365 days).

 These athletic code requirements are minimums.
-Each coach may require stricter standards if he/she chooses to do so as long as the school district approves of the stricter requirements.
+Each coach may require stricter standards if he/she chooses to do so if the school district approves of the stricter requirements.

-2. Ejections
+E. Ejections

 In accordance with OSAA policy, an ejection by a coach or athlete may result in the school being fined.
-The coach/athlete will not be allowed to participate in the next scheduled contest after the first offense, next two contests after the second offense, etc. The district will require the coach/athlete to pay the fine assessed that could range from \$50 - \$200.
-Physical contact with an official will result in a fine up to \$1,000.
-The athlete must pay all fines before they are allowed to participate in the next eligible contest.
+The coach/athlete will not be allowed to participate in the next scheduled contest after the first offense, next two contests after the second offense, etc. The district will require the coach/athlete to pay all fines assessed for conduct deemed inappropriate by officials or the OSAA.
+The athlete must pay all fines or arrange to pay all fines with administration before they are allowed to participate in the next eligible contest.